 First Time Riders with Training Wheels

 While we firmly believe that most children are much better off on a balance bike than on training wheels, we understand that some families choose to go the training wheels route.

 The Btwin comes with training wheels which attach easily with an Allen key.
-The Btwin 500, which costs $199, has upgraded traning wheels that don’t require tools to put them on or take them off.
+The Btwin 500 has upgraded training wheels that don’t require tools to put them on or take them off.